Scientific Name: Rudbeckia hirta

 Black Eyed Susans are the state plant of Maryland and one of the most common wildflowers in the US.

 A True Local Flower

-Black Eyed Susans are native to North America and a close relative of the sunflower.
+Black Eyed Susans are native to North America and a relative of the sunflower, aster, chrysanthemum, and daisy.